j-williamson5/cs310-tic-tac-toe/README.md

 ### Prerequisites
 Luckily, there is not much required to run the project.
 The GUI is a Swing GUI which is supported via Java 8 through 2025.
-For unit testing, you will need to install Gradle (see WHATEVER I DECIDE TO CALL THE INSTALL below).
+For unit testing, you will need to install Gradle (see Installing below).

 You'll need
 ```